dustdustinthewind/IntralismQoLMod/README.md

 - **Zoom difficulty calculations have been reigned in**, zooms outside of 4-40 get treated as 4 or 40, meaning maps can't reach 1 million or infinity difficulty.
 - Added a **backup feature to saves**, in case the mod or the game fucks things up.
 - Press "O" while connecting to server to **Quickstart Offline Mode**
+- **Browse for non-tagged maps** by selecting "NoTag" in the filter options (will ignore any other tags you've pressed)
 - **Several vanilla bugs have been squashed** (a never ending feat)
 - **A couple easter eggs**